vyahello/devops-master-class/terraform/readme.md

 ## States

 - Desired state: I want s3 bucket with 5 virtual servers, I want this state in cloud.
-What I want to be created in cloud based on `main.tf` file`.
+What I want to be created in cloud based on `main.tf` config file`.
-- Known: result of previous execution (stores in .tfstate file).
-What is present is in .tfstate file (result of previous execution).
+- Known: result of previous execution (stores in .tfstate files).
+What is present is in .tfstate files (result of previous execution).
-- Actual: whatever this state in bucket.
+- Actual: whatever this state in bucket (in the cloud).
 What is actually present in AWS.

 When we do terraform apply - it looks in tfstate and in AWS and check if we have changes, compares desired state to actual state.